Krickeberg mixing for Z extensions of Gibbs Markov semiflows: Proof of Lemma

-Using the upper bounds provided by Sublemma~\ref{subl-mainterm} i), ii) and iii) as $u,b\to 0$ such that $u=o(b)$, together with a standard calculation using further Sublemma~\ref{subl-mainterm} ii) and iii) gives the second estimate of the lemma. \end{pfof}
+The upper bounds provided by Sublemma~\ref{subl-mainterm} i), ii) and iii) (for $u,b$ small enough) together with a standard calculation using further Sublemma~\ref{subl-mainterm} ii) and iv) give the second estimate of the lemma. \end{pfof}